lancasterevaluation-collab/C--EngineerProgram/README.md

-**Simplified Readme
+**Simplified Readme**
-*This is my personal C++ program exercise record repository.I will update the repo everyday as far as I workout new algorithm structures design or some innovative ideas.If you have any suggestions to my repo,welcome to create a new branch to perfect our computer science learning!
+*This is my personal C++ program exercise record repository.
+I will update the repo daily as I work out new algorithm structures, or some innovative ideas.
+If you have any suggestions of my repo, welcome to create a new branch to perfect our computer science learning!*